 If such uncontrollable rage is discovered and encountered, it is crucial to get away from them when the opportunity presents itself, or else one will continue to be provoked by such blasphemous bullies who love to scream at the top of their lungs to try to get Christians to stumble (Prov.
 28:10)

 Christians must become very discerning, by learning how to test the spirits and how to put the wicked on trial before others, so that others too may fear.

 “Them that sin rebuke before all, that others also may fear” (1 Tim.
 5:20).

 “Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world” (1 Jn.
 4:1).

 As a last resort, a Christian may have to take Apostle Paul’s lead and turn such deceived souls over to Satan, so that they may learn not to blaspheme (1 Tim.
 1:20).
 Christians must refuse to be manipulated, dominated and intimidated by such aggressively corrupt souls “that call evil good, and good evil” (Isa.
 5:20).

-Such master manipulators will try to magnify and exploit Christian’s weaknesses and faults out of proportion, in an attempt to quiet their own gnawing, tormented conscience, and in an attempt to discredit Christian’s testimony in Christ.
-Such cowardly perpetrators are those that take captive and capitalize upon gullible, undiscerning and possibly drugged up women, who are easy prey, for they are loaded down with guilt that gets exploited by such greedy guilt manipulators who covet everything they have, brainwash them and subvert their whole house.
+Such master manipulators will try to magnify and exploit a Christian’s weaknesses and faults out of proportion, in an attempt to quiet their own gnawing, tormented conscience, and in an attempt to discredit a Christian’s testimony in Christ.
+Such cowardly perpetrators are those that take captive and capitalize upon gullible, undiscerning people, who are easy prey, for they are loaded down with guilt that gets exploited by such greedy guilt manipulators who covet everything they have, brainwash them and subvert their whole house.